Equal Opportunity Policy

 Inquiries regarding non-discrimination policies may be directed to: Christine Taylor, Institutional Equity Officer and Title IX Coordinator, 405-325-3546, firstname.lastname@example.org, or visit the Institutional Equity Office website.

 The University of Oklahoma Student Rights and Responsibilities Code includes rules that address the responsibilities and conduct required of all University of Oklahoma students, student groups, organizations, and University-approved or operated living units.
-The Student Rights and Responsibilities Code, Procedures, and Alcohol Policy area all available through the Student LIfe website.
+The Student Rights and Responsibilities Code, Procedures, and Alcohol Policy area all available on the Student Conduct website.

 Academic Integrity Policy